Tips for Planning Your 2023 NIST CSF Maturity Gains

 I’ve written previously about the first element, addressing known cybersecurity gaps.
 My blog on what to do after your risk assessment discusses risk treatment options, prioritization, risk reduction opportunities, risk acceptance, and maintaining a risk treatment plan for tracking and communications.

 LMG Security’s consultants find value in leveraging a cybersecurity controls framework for gap assessment and planning your roadmap, both short and long term.
 Choosing a framework also allows you to gauge progress over time and supports organizational goal setting and communication.
-This gives you a path to follow, so you can plan to increase your NIST CSF maturity each year.
+This gives you a path to follow, so you can plan to increase your NIST CSF maturity level each year.

 What is the NIST CSF?